Elevation Profile of the Everest Base Camp Trek

 Typical Weather Conditions at Various Points on the Trek

 While moving along with the Everest Base Camp Trek elevation points, traverse across six climatic zones.
-Each of these specific climate zones has different characteristics and climatic conditions that you will experience during your trek.
-Although the weather factor is universal for the lower region and they are most defined by the specific period across the year, the high-altitude climate over the alpine zone is a completely different story.
-The higher Himalayan region has a climatic zone of its own, and it can be unpredictable during any period throughout the year.
+Each of these specific climate zones has different characteristics and climatic conditions that you experience during your trek.
+Although, weather factor is universal for the lower region and they are most defined by specific period across the year, high-altitude climate over the alpine zone is a completely different story.
+Higher Himalayan region has a climatic zone of its own, and it is unpredictable during any period throughout the year.

-Here is the major list of different climatic zones you have to cross and the general temperature conditions you will have to face at different levels.
+Here is the major list of different climatic zones you have to cross and general temperature conditions you have to face at different levels.

 Tropical (Below 1,000 meters): This is the lowest terrain point in the country, mostly with warm and humid environments with high temperatures.